perfsonar/docs/release_candidates/4.0rc1/_sources/install_config_first_time.txt

 You should now have a fully configured host regularly collecting data.
 A few things you may consider exploring:

 * Join the `user <https://lists.internet2.edu/sympa/subscribe/perfsonar-user>`_ or `announce <https://lists.internet2.edu/sympa/subscribe/perfsonar-announce>`_ mailing lists.
-* perfSONAR contains tools such as the Network Diagnostic Tester that are disabled by default.
-For information on enabling/disabling various tools see the section :doc:`manage_services`.
 * Your regular tests record data that can be presented on graphs.
 To view the results on the toolkit provided graphs see the section :doc:`using_graphs`
 * The perfSONAR Toolkit provides a number of on-demand testing tools you may be interested in exploring.
 More information can be found on the following pages:
-    * :doc:`using_ndt`
-    * :doc:`using_npad`
     * :doc:`using_ext_tools`